JeffCohen/workbook/books/kiei925/appendix/assignments/2-bright-sky.md

 # BrightSky

-This assignment is intended to reinforce the following concepts:
+This assignment is intended to:

-* Consuming JSON data from a third-party service
-* Using Ruby for conditional logic
+* Encourage experimentation and code discovery
-* How to retrieve data stored in Ruby hashes
+* Help you pay attention to details in the [Ruby unit](/3-ruby)

+You'll start with two prewritten Ruby scripts.
+One displays the current outdoor temperature, while the other shows live Divvy bike station data near campus.
-You'll start with a prewritten Ruby script that displays the weather in Chicago.
-Except... it doesn't actually show the current conditions.
-The temperature has been hardcoded by a lazy developer!

-Your goal is to use the <a href="http://openweathermap.org/">OpenWeatherMap API</a>
+Except... they doesn't actually show live data.
+The output for both has been hardcoded by a lazy developer!
+Your job is to modify the code so that the scripts will retrieve live weather and Divvy data.
-to display up-to-the-minute weather information for any city in the US.
-The good news is, you don't have to know anything about how the API works.

-Instead, you will use your Ruby skills to:
+The good news is, you don't have to know anything about how the APIs work.
+Instead, you will use your Ruby debugging and exploration skills to:

-* explore the data structure that contains the weather data
+* discover the data structures that contains live data
-* pluck the temperature from the data
+* use Ruby hash syntax to retrieve the necessary data
-* display it on the screen.

 ## STEP 1.
-Open your `homework` environment.
+Prepare your `homework` environment.

-From your Cloud9 dashboard, open the IDE named `homework`.
+From your Cloud9 dashboard, open your IDE named `homework` (if you don't know what I'm talking about, you need to [get setup for class](/1-setup)).

-## STEP 2.
-Share Your Environment With Me

-I will need access to your IDE for grading purposes (and to provide help should you request it) so let's get that out of the way right now.
+I will need access to your IDE for grading purposes (and to provide help should you request it) so let's take care of that right now.

-First, click the Share button in the upper-right corner:
+Click the Share button in the upper-right corner:

 <p><%= image_for 'https://www.evernote.com/l/AAaO30eOMxRKnp-6UtqjDElFqUVoPr6JdgQB/image.png' %></p>